 Instructor: Abena Ntoso

-These 8-week writing workshops are free, and the cohort experience gives us the chance to develop camaraderie and growth in our literary practice.
+The Writers Cohort 8-week workshops are free, and the cohort experience gives us the chance to develop camaraderie and growth in our literary practice.
 Thus, we ask that participants plan to attend all 8 sessions, if possible.
-Apply by January 15 for the Spring 2026 Writing Cohort and tell us about yourself and your work.
+Apply by January 20 for the Spring 2026 Writing Cohort and tell us about yourself and your work.

 8 weeks